rodacreditos/celo_delivery_drivers_chain/README.md

 The integration of DynamoDB for unique route ID management necessitates the creation of two specific tables:

 RouteIDCounter: Manages the atomic counter for generating unique route IDs.
-RouteMappingsUpdated: Stores the mappings between old route IDs and their new unique counterparts, with timestamps to track updates.

 ## AWS Cost Analysis Report